krook/openwhisk-package-mqtt-watson/README.md

 Note: Local deployment of this service requires extra configuration if it's to be run with the Bluemix OpenWhisk.

 ## Usage of Watson MQTT package
-To use this trigger feed, you need to pass the required parameters (refer to the table below)
+To use this trigger feed, you need to pass all of the required parameters (refer to the table above)

 ```
 $WSK_CLI trigger create subscription-event-trigger \